FrancoisTouchard/Test/README.md

 ## Project set up

 ### React
-This project was made with the version 18.2.0 of React.
-To install React, use `npx create-react-app my-app`
+This project was made with the version 18.2.0 of React, installed via the command `npx create-react-app my-app`

 ### Dependencies
-To install the following dependencies at once, run `npm install` at the root of the React project.
+After cloning this repository, you can install all the dependencies at once using `npm install` at the root of the React project.

+The following libraries are included this project :

 [React-Toastify](https://www.npmjs.com/package/react-toastify) : `npm install react-toastify`